The International Commission on Nobility and Royalty

-In addition, in the 19th century, the Catholic heirarchy still used the word "sovereignty" very loosely.
-For example, fathers of families were "sovereign," when sovereignty, by definition, legally pertained only to the supreme secular authority of a State or nation, not to a common, ordinary papa, a general, governor, bishop or abbott.
-It is a well-known fact that there is only one person who holds sovereignty in the heirachy of the Catholic Church, and it is not because he is the head of the Church, but because the Pope is the secular ruler of the a small truly sovereign entity called the Vatican City.
+In addition, in the 19th century, the Catholic hierarchy still used the word "sovereignty" very loosely.
+For example, fathers of families were "sovereign," when sovereignty, by definition, legally pertained only to the supreme secular authority of a State or nation, not to a common, ordinary papa, a general, a governor, bishop or abbott.
+It is a well-known fact that there is only one person who holds true sovereignty in the hierarchy of the Catholic Church, and it is not because he is the head of the Church, but because the Pope is the secular ruler of the a small, but separate, independent sovereign entity called the Vatican City.

 It is true that there was such a religious order (probably an abbey) there in Africa at the time specified, but this does not magically transform them, or anyone else, into a supreme free and independant nation, or principality, especially without the support, or in direct violation of the only laws on earth that can legally produce the rights of sovereignty -- the de jure supreme right to rule.

-The obvious conclusion is that their claim of sovereign supremacy, or having a valid jus honorum, is nothing less than false under international law.
+The obvious conclusion is that their claim of sovereign supremacy, or having a valid jus honorum, is completely and totally false under international law.
 And no sovereignty means no right to give out public titles.
-Their titles and knighthoods are, therefore nothing more than receiving such honors from a club or social organization.
-In other words, their honors and distinctions are private, not public secular rights under sovereignty law, and therefore should not be used publically lest they mislead others into thinking they are valid and comparable to an authentic knighthood or title given out by a true, legitimate, and living king or sovereign prince, not a dead one.
+Their titles and knighthoods are, therefore nothing more than receiving such honors from a basket weaving club or social organization.
+In other words, their honors and distinctions are private, not public secular rights under sovereignty law, and therefore should not be used publicly lest they mislead others into thinking they are something that they are not.
+They are invalid and worthless compared to an authentic and genuine knighthood or title given out by a true, legitimate, and living king or sovereign prince, not a dead one.
 (See the chapter on "Sovereignty and Orders of Chivalry" on the web page on "Orders of Chivalry")

 No wonder they are not acknowledged as valid by the International Commission on Orders of Chivalry (ICOC) or any other reputable organization that accredits the validity or rightfulness of claims.
 In fact, the Abbey's ". . .
-Order of the Crown of Thorns (OCT) and the Order of the Lion and the Black Cross (OLBC) . . . are condemned by the Holy See and Italy lists [them] as illegal decorations."
-Not only is there a lack of verifiable facts about the monastery and its origins, but most condemning of all is the fact that, "In 1957, Girardot [one of the founders of this organization] recanted his 1883 foundation story."
+Order of the Crown of Thorns (OCT) and the Order of the Lion and the Black Cross (OLBC) . . . are condemned by the Holy See and Italy lists [them] as illegal decorations." (emphasis added) Not only is there a lack of verifiable facts about the monastery and its origins, but most damning of all is the fact that, "In 1957, Girardot [one of the founders of this organization] recanted his 1883 foundation story." (emphasis added) He admitted to falsification.
 This puts everything they say into serious doubt.
-But the fact that their claim to sovereignty is absurd, and contrary to the laws that govern the possession sovereignty should be a red flag to anyone considering the validity of their story.
-To say the least, this organization is not what it professes to be!
+But the fact that their claim to sovereignty is absurd or contrary to the laws that govern the possession sovereignty should be enough for any reasonable person.
+To say the least, this organization is not what it claims to be!
 (See "The Wacky Word of the So-Called Abbey-Principality of San Luigi: It is called hypocrisy")

 R. Y. Jennings, The Acquisition of Territory in International Law, 1963, p.
 2.